djeada/Algorithms-And-Data-Structures/notes/graphs.md

 In this example, DFS explored as deep as possible along the left side (branch with B and D) of the graph before backtracking and moving to the right side (branch with C and E).
 The ASCII representation provides a step-by-step visualization of DFS using a stack and a list of visited nodes.

-#### Applications of DFS
+#### Applications

 DFS, with its inherent nature of diving deep, has several intriguing applications:

-1. **Topological Sorting**: Used in scheduling tasks, where one task should be completed before another starts.
+1. Topological Sorting is used in scheduling tasks, where one task should be completed before another starts.
-2. **Connected Components**: To find all strongly connected components in a directed graph.
+2. To find all strongly connected components in a directed graph.
-3. **Pathfinding**: DFS can be employed to find a path between two nodes, though it might not guarantee the shortest path.
+3. DFS can be employed to find a path between two nodes, though it might not guarantee the shortest path.
-4. **Cycle Detection**: If during DFS traversal, an already visited node is encountered (and it's not the direct parent of the current node in traversal), then there's a cycle in the graph.
+4. If during DFS traversal, an already visited node is encountered (and it's not the direct parent of the current node in traversal), then there's a cycle in the graph.

 #### Implementation